Davidevlops/JS-DSA/Data-structures-graphs.md

 ### Resources and References

-You can check out some of the resources listed below to learn more about stacks and queues as linear data structures:
+You can check out some of the resources listed below to learn more about graphs as a non-linear data structure:

 - [GeeksforGeeks -Graph Data Structure And Algorithms](https://www.geeksforgeeks.org/graph-data-structure-and-algorithms/)
 - [Graph Data Stucture](https://www.programiz.com/dsa/graph)